CuteLibs/CuteToast/README.md

 **CuteToast** allows developers to use Toast with Colorful design and Icons.
 It's **open-source** and **free to use**.
 Give it a try.!

+## What's New
+- **CuteToast** without pre-built icon version added.
+Check the dependencies.

+More changes in 'Release' Tab.

 ## Screenshots

 Click to View High Quality